 For questions or more information, please contact the Editorial office (firstname.lastname@example.org).Submission

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
-The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
-Please note that even though manuscript source files are converted to PDF files at submission for the review process, these source files are needed for further processing after acceptance.
-All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail, removing the need for a paper trail.
+All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail.

 Submit your article